qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 	@       IN      AAAA    ::1
 	```
 	 - SOA - Start of Authority is a metadata, there can be stored primary name server and email of admin.
 It also defines records related to its serial number and how long to cache the records.
-	 - NS - records that define the name serveres hosting this domain.
+	 - NS - records that define the name servers hosting this domain.
 	 -

 - ### Reverse DNS Lookup Zone